Amos & Lillian Frye

 In l978 Sue and George Brown of Atlanta were on a motorcycle trip up the Blue Ridge Parkway and they happened upon the Inn.
 They were so charmed by the Fryemont that they stopped in again on their way back to Atlanta, and the following year brought their son, George Jr., who was 12.
 Four years later, in 1982, the Brown family became the innkeepers, and with a staff of about 35 they continue to operate the Fryemont Inn.

 Today, Sue and George are semi-retired, although Sue continues to cook breakfast most mornings.
 George Jr. with the help of his son, Tyler, is the Executive Chef and George’s wife Monica is the Hotel Manager.
-Their daughter Kathryn, a freshman at UNC Chapel Hill, also works at the Inn when she’s not in school.
+Their daughter Kathryn, a student at UNC Chapel Hill, also works at the Inn when she’s not in school.

 Amos and Lillian’s original home, now called the Randolph House, is located next door and is owned and operated by Viki and Tim Jones.
 Viki is a descendant of the Frye family.